CommandersAct/Platform-Documentation/developers/changelogs/web-container-generator.md

 ## 2023

+### Release v86.3 - 09/10/2023

+* Fix TagCommander retro-compatibility issue introduced in 86.1 where the TCPID might not be retrieved properly in some cases:
+  * If you have a container with generator version >= 86.1 and < 86.3, make sure to regenerate it to include this patch

+### Release v86.2 - 09/10/2023

+* Refactoring on container core javascript code

 ### Release v86.1 - 04/10/2023

 * Privacy - Standalone: allow to force the value of the secure attribute of cookies via customJS

 ### Release v86.0 - 02/10/2023

 * Upgrade of the container and privacy banner generation engine.
   * Although this upgrade should be transparent for your containers and banners, please make sure to test your newly generated containers and banners before deploying them in production.
-  * As usual, please report to support@commanderact.com issues that you would encounter with this generator version.
+  * As usual, please report to <support@commanderact.com> issues that you would encounter with this generator version.

 ### Release v85.1 - 21/08/2023

 * Use IAB TCF GVLv3 in Trust banner generation

 ### Release v85.0 - 16/08/2023

 * Internal update of `tC.trigger()` to update the event format
 * Support legitimate interest policy urls for IAB TCF GVLv3 vendors

 ### Release v84.6 - 04/07/2023

 * Support GPC activation by privacy banner

 ### Release v84.5 - 29/06/2023

 * Support various URLs for IAB vendor list
 * Support new "illustrations" attribute for IAB TCF GVLv3 purposes, specialPurposes, features and specialFeatures

 ### Release v84.4 - 28/06/2023

 * Update handling of hidden subcategories
 * Support dataRetention & dataCategories attributes published in IAB TCF GVLv3

 ### Release v84.3 - 19/06/2023

 * Support localization of vendor policy URLs included in IAB TCF GVLv3

 ### Release v84.2 - 14/06/2023

 * Fix Privacy GPC handling when statistics are included in privacy scope

 ### Release v84.1 - 14/06/2023

 * Fix `tC.isCookieEnabled()` in iframe context

 ### Release v84.0 - 06/06/2023

 * Privacy - Add an option to handle Global Privacy Control
 * Privacy - TCFv2 - Add `tC.privacy.getNbIabVendors()`
 * Optimize OnSite consent API to make IAB TCFv2 consent available sooner

 ### Release v83.1 - 23/05/2023

 * Update IAB TCFv2 module to protect from wrong vendor configuration in IAB TCFv2 official vendor list
 * Fix collision on TCSESSION 1st party cookie between TagDedup and Campaign tracking

 ### Release v83.0 - 04/04/2023

 * Fixes a generator bug introduced on the **30/03/2023** (side-effect from a generation engine upgrade)
   * The bug was causing an ordering issue where Tags may be loaded in a different order from before
   * **It is highly recommended you generate a new version for containers generated between the 30/03/2023 and the 04/04/2023 to prevent any unexpected behavior on your website**